brokenlander/AlphaBuffet/README.md

 # AlphaBuffet
-This project aims to create a fine-tuned language model that captures Warren Buffet's investment philosophy and communication style.
-The model is built using QLoRA fine-tuning on the Llama 3.3 70B base model, incorporating decades of Buffet's written and spoken wisdom.
+A fine-tuned language model that distills Warren Buffett's investment philosophy through an optimized pipeline: intelligent preprocessing of historical documents, LoRA fine-tuning using Phi-4 as the base model, and FP8 dynamic quantization for efficient deployment.
+The model captures both Buffett's deep investment insights and his characteristic communication style from decades of written and spoken wisdom, preserving his unique perspective on business, markets, and long-term value creation.

+[rest of content remains the same...]

 ## Dataset
 The training data draws from three primary sources that capture Buffett's investment philosophy and decision-making process.